rramadeu/PedigreeSimR/README.md

 # PedigreeSimR
 Wrapper R package to coordinate `PedigreeSim` simulations for classic breeder mating designs in outcrossing plants.
 It also simulates genotypic data from GBS.
 This package uses some `updog` package functions for the simulation of the genotypes and GBS data.
+To use PedigreeSimR you need to have Java installed in your machine (https://java.com/en/download/help/download_options.html).

 # Citation